 Post-graduate California State X-Ray Tech Examination:

 Graduates of the x-ray program are eligible to take the California State X-Ray Technician Examination, in the appropriate training categories.
 The examination can be scheduled at multiple testing centers throughout California after graduation.
-Syllabus on Radiation Protection available on the Radiologic Health Branch Web-site.

 Medical Assistant Certification: